Growdeatechnology/Tm_prediction/README.md

 ![image](https://github.com/Growdeatechnology/Tm_prediction/assets/72397529/7bb36025-c4ab-44a9-a3e5-7b647c6c3475)

-fig.2 Plotting of data on their sequence lentgh
+fig. 2: Plotting of data on their sequence lentgh

 ## Encoder and Model
 To encode the protein sequences [propy3](https://github.com/MartinThoma/propy3/tree/master) was used which calculates eleven different descriptors for each sequence.
 Following are the Desriptors/Features extracted for protein sequences.